 Florida Written Drivers License Test & Practice Test

 Are you ready to take the DHSMV written Florida drivers license test?
 Florida drivers who want to earn a learner license or drivers license are required to pass a Florida drivers license practice test, also known as the Class E knowledge test.
 Find out what you’ll be tested on and how to prepare.

 What’s on the Florida Driver Services Written Test?

-The Florida written test has 50 multiple choice questions on Florida traffic laws, signs, signals, and markings.
+The Florida drivers license test has 50 multiple choice questions on Florida traffic laws, signs, signals, and markings.

 There are two parts to the test: 10 questions on road signs and 40 questions on road rules.
 You need a score of at least 80% to pass the test.